syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 ## GridControl

-To test Gridcontrol with CUITs, build the Extension Project and place it in the mentioned location.
+To test GridControl with CUITs, build the Extension Project and place it in the mentioned location.
 You can get the Extension Project from the below locations.

 <table>
 <tr>